 The college operates on a semester calendar and offers summer courses during a 10 week session.
 The unit of credit is the semester hour.
-Typically, each semester course receives three or four credits.
+Typically, each semester course receives three credit hours.
 Laboratory courses are typically one credit hour.
 With few exceptions, all courses are semester courses, i.e., courses beginning and ending within a semester.
-Credit is given upon successful completion of each semester course.
+Credit is given upon successful completion of each semester.